StephonT/DevOps1/README.md

 In this project, I am simply using **Terraform** to build an AWS EC2 instance and then dressing it up with **Ansible** all while running this through a **CI/CD** pipeline using **GitHub** actions.

-The main reason for this project was to learn how to connect to an EC2 machine with Ansible and install an `httpd` server.
+The main reason for this project was to learn how to connect to an EC2 machine at start up with Ansible and install an `httpd` server.

 Sounds simple, right?
 I thought the same... until I ran into all sorts of problems. 😅